ClusterHQ/unofficial-flocker-tools/README.md

 this will configure certificates, push them to your nodes, and set up firewall rules for the control service

+on AWS, you'll need to add a firewall rule for TCP port 4523 if you want to access the control service/API remotely.

 ## tutorial

 ```